 Packet polling and processing threads

-DPDK vrouter speed is depending on the number of CPUs allocated for packet polling and processing.
-There is a trade-off to be found by each customer on how many CPU he will use for its own applications running on virtual machines and how many CPUs he will book for the vrouter to increase network packets processing speed.
+DPDK vRouter speed is depending on the number of CPUs allocated for packet polling and processing.
+There is a trade-off to be found by each customer on how many CPU he will use for its own applications running on Virtual Machines and how many CPUs he will book for the vRouter to increase network packets processing speed.

-We have first to define how many CPUs will be booked for DPDK vrouter polling and packet processing threads.
-We can first consider that each allocated CPU will bring 1 MPPS packets network processing speed to the vrouter.
-This 1 MPPS value is depending on lots of factors, mainly CPU speed, NUMA usage, packet size.
-It can range between 0.8 MPPS to 1.6 MPPS.
+We have first to define how many CPUs will be booked for DPDK vRouter polling and packet processing threads.
+We can first consider that each allocated CPU will bring up to 3 MPPS per core packets network processing speed to the vrouter.
+This 3 MPPS value is depending on lots of factors, mainly CPU speed, number of CPUs, NUMA usage, packet size, vRouter mode (packet or flow mode).
+It can range between 1 MPPS to 3 MPPS per core.

-A Kernel mode vRouter is generally providing 1 MPPS packet speed in the best case, more generally Kernel mode vRouter is providing less than 1 MPPS.
+A Kernel mode vRouter is generally providing 1 MPPS per core packet speed in the best case, more generally Kernel mode vRouter is providing less than 1 MPPS.

-With DPDK vRouter we are usually allocating 4 or 8 network packets processing CPU.
-We can expect around 4 to 12 MPPS packet processing performance.
+With DPDK vRouter we are usually allocating from 4 to 8 network packets processing CPU (physical cores with their siblings).

-A lower CPU number (1 to 3) is generally not relevant as it does not really bring a big difference with the regular Kernel mode.
-A higher CPU number (more than 8) is not bringing much more performance due to some side effects, especially the multi queue setup it would require on virtual machines (cf: multi queue section).
+A higher CPU number (more than 8) is not bringing much more performance due to some side effects of inter core communication or the multi queue setup it would require on Virtual Machines (cf: multi queue section).

 CPU allocated to packet polling and processing are defined into CPU_LIST parameter.
 This CPU parameter can use two different syntaxes: mask or list.

-Here 8 CPUs are allocated to the vRouter for packet polling and processing:
+Here 4 physical CPUs (8 logical including second thread/siblings) are allocated to the vRouter for packet polling and processing:

 $ vi /etc/sysconfig/network-scripts/ifcfg-vhost0